Quantum Gravity signatures in late time Universe

 For a power law Friedmann universe described by $a(\eta) = (H\eta)^{-q}$, under the conformal transformation, $\phi(x) = (H\eta)^{-1+q}\, \psi(x)$, the action can be re-written as that of a {\it massive scalar field $\psi(x)$ in the de Sitter universe with scale factor} $\tilde{a}(\eta) = -(H\eta)^{-1}$,

 having mass defined by $m^2_{eff} = H^2(1 - q)(2 + q)$ \cite{Lochan:2018pzs}.
-Various aspects of this duality have been studied in \cite{Lochan:2018pzs, Dhanuka:2020yxp,Lochan:2022dht}.
-Curiously a massless field in the matter-dominated era ($q=-2$) maps to a massless field in the de Sitter space.
+Various aspects of this duality have been studied in \cite{Lochan:2018pzs, Dhanuka:2020yxp,Lochan:2022dht}. {\it Curiously a massless field in the matter-dominated era ($q=-2$) maps to a massless field in the de Sitter space.}

 Owing to the conformal connection between the theories, the Wightmann function in the power law Friedmann universe is related conformally to one in the de Sitter spacetime i.e., $G_{FRW}(x,y;m^2=0) = (H\eta)^{q-1}(H\eta')^{q-1}G_{dS}(x,y;m^2_{eff}=H^2(1-q)(2+q))$.
-For the matter dominated era i.e., $q=-2$, one has $G_{\text{Matter}}(x,y;m^2=0) = (H^2\eta \eta')^{-3}G_{dS}(x,y;m^2_{eff}=0)$.
-Interestingly, being massless, the gauge invariant tensor perturbations do follow the same structure as discussed here and hence have the same conformal structure in the Wightmann functions between the matter dominated era and the de Sitter spacetime, which we employ in analysing the graviton assisted transitions in the hydrogen atom.
+For the matter dominated era i.e., $q=-2$, one has $G_{\text{Matter}}(x,y;m^2=0) = (H^2\eta \eta')^{-3}G_{dS}(x,y;m^2_{eff}=0)$, which is well known to support large correlations -a primary reason for the scale invariant power spectrum \cite{Lochan:2018pzs}.
+Interestingly, being massless, the gauge invariant tensor perturbations do follow the same action, equation of motion and hence the same correlation, upto an elementary tensorial fucntion $\Big(\delta_{ip}\delta_{jk} + \delta_{ik}\delta_{jp} - \delta_{ij}\delta_{pk} \Big) $ and hence have the same conformal structure in the Wightmann functions between the matter dominated era and the de Sitter spacetime, which we employ in analysing the graviton assisted transitions in the hydrogen atom (see Appendix for details).